top of page

 1. Listen Deeply: Understanding Quiet Quitting Before It Becomes a Leadership Failure

-In one organisation, we introduced a 10-minute weekly “Temperature Check.”
+In one organization, we introduced a 10-minute weekly “Temperature Check.”

 No agenda.